akeemlh/temp_website/_talks/2023-09-14-stfc-summer-school-outreach-video.md

 collection: talks
 type: "Video"
 permalink: /talks/2023-09-14-stfc-summer-school-outreach-video
-excerpt: "This video was made and submitted as part of an outreach competition held at the 2023 STFC Hep Summer School"
+excerpt: "This video was made and submitted as part of an outreach competition held at the 2023 STFC HEP Summer School"
 venue: "2023 STFC HEP Summer School"
 date: 2023-09-14
 location: "Lady Margaret Hall, Oxford, United Kingdom"
 ---

-This video was made and submitted as part of an outreach competition held at the 2023 STFC Hep Summer School, hosted at Lady Margaret Hall, Oxford in September 2023.
+This video was made and submitted as part of an outreach competition held at the 2023 STFC HEP Summer School, hosted at Lady Margaret Hall, Oxford in September 2023.
 It provides a brief description of neutrinos, some of their interactions in matter and the MINERvA experiment in a format intended to be accessible to the wider public.

 <video width="640" height="360" controls="controls autoplay">
   <source src="/files/OutreachVideoMedQuality.mp4" type="video/mp4">